AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

 Big tech has disrupted a ton of industries, and transportation is one of the best examples.
 Thanks to new technology, it’s easier than ever for people to get from one location to another without using their own vehicle or public transportation.
 It’s clear that ridesharing isn’t going anywhere and will likely only grow more commonplace in more areas worldwide.
-That said, it’ll be interesting to see if microtransit can make a dent in rideshare companies’ profits or if public transportation will ever recover.
-If you’re wondering how many people still own cars in this age of ridesharing, read our report on car ownership in the U.S.
+That said, it’ll be interesting to see the lasting effects of the pandemic on people’s transportation habits and if microtransit can make a dent in rideshare companies’ profits.
+If you’re wondering how many people still own cars in this age of ridesharing, check out our report on car ownership in the U.S.

 Methodology